talpadk/phlabel/README.md

 # phlabel
-A small program to generate label images from a template file and "CSV" file
+A small program to generate label images from a template file and "CSV" file.

+All output images are written to the current directory.

+## Example usage

+>cat examples/componentBookValues.csv | php phlabel.php examples/componentBook.template

 ## The template file